Solid-Phase Synthesis: Techniques and Advantages

 Data Analysis

-The data obtained from SPS experiments are typically analyzed using software programs.
-These programs help to identify the products, determine the yields, and optimize the synthesis conditions.
+The data obtained from SPS experiments are typically analyzed using various techniques, including HPLC, mass spectrometry, and NMR spectroscopy.
+This data helps to identify the products, determine the yields, and optimize the synthesis conditions.

 Applications